brxcybr/pisword/README.md

     - Copy down the client-id and API key
     - Example:
         - Usernane: `pisword`
-        - clientid: `86753098675309`
+        - clientid: `86753098675309` # Your cliet-id and api-key will be different
         - api-key: `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
 4. Set API key variable in the bashrc file on the PiSword host
+_Note: The pfSense API key consists of the client-id and api-key separated by a space_
 ```bash
 # Optional, for local testing only
 echo "export PFSENSE_API_KEY='86753098675309 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'" >> ~/.bashrc